 The number one reason golfers switch to hybrids is forgiveness.
 Thanks to the larger club face and perimeter weighting, the “sweet spot” on a hybrid is significantly bigger than on a long iron.
 This means that even when you miss the center of the face, your shot still flies surprisingly straight and far.
 Hitting a 4-iron slightly on the toe or heel usually results in a weak, low slice that goes nowhere.
 That same mishit with a 4-hybrid often ends up just off the green, if not on it.
 That difference turns potential double bogeys into pars and bogeys.

-Launch It High and and Land It Soft
+Launch It High and Land It Soft

 "I just can't get my 4-iron up in the air."
 As a coach, I hear this constantly.
 The low center of gravity in a hybrid is an absolute game-changer for this problem.
 It naturally helps you launch the ball on a higher trajectory.
 A higher ball flight isn’t just for looks, it means the ball descends at a steeper angle, helping it to stop more quickly on the green.
-Instead of scorching a low 4-iron that screeams across the green and into the back bunker, you can hit a high 4-hybrid that lands softly and holds its line.
+Instead of scorching a low 4-iron that screams across the green and into the back bunker, you can hit a high 4-hybrid that lands softly and holds its line.

 Hybrid Iron vs. Long Iron vs. Fairway Wood: Making the Right Choice